-Bathrooms are spacious with natural marble and wooden decking.
+Bathrooms are spacious with natural marble.
 The power showers have sleek minimalist chrome fittings, and the towels are thick and soft.
 All the Superior Suites feature either a sunken or freestanding custom-made bathtub.

-All rooms are extremely well-equipped: satellite TV, DVD players, electronic safes, air-conditioning, minibars/fridges, iPod docking stations, skype phones and laptops with free WiFi.
+All rooms are extremely well-equipped: satellite TV, DVD players, electronic safes, air-conditioning, minibars/fridges and iPod docking stations.
+Laptops and local cell phones are also available from reception.
 Little noise filters from one room to another - you may not know you have fellow guests until they drift in to breakfast.

 - Safe box

-Breakfast is served all day at Kensington Place - we didn’t test whether it was any better at 4pm but we certainly enjoyed it at 11am.
+Breakfast is served until mid afternoon at Kensington Place - we didn’t test whether it was any better at 2pm but we certainly enjoyed it at 11am.
 Fresh yoghurt, muesli and fruit, plus creamy scrambled eggs and smoked salmon, are served on the airy terrace.